giantswarm/releases/eks/v33.0.0/README.md

-# :zap: Giant Swarm Release v33.0.0 for CAPA EKS :zap:
+# :zap: Giant Swarm Release v33.0.0 for EKS :zap:

 This release upgrades Kubernetes to v1.33.8